top of page

 • Socialisation (interacting with others appropriately)

-• Motor skills (for younger individuals)
+• Mobility / Motor skills

 • We use gold-standard adaptive functioning tools such as: